Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Effect of realistic experimental features

 Furthermore, the confining SLM potential discussed in the previous paragraph is produced by a very wide and powerful laser beam, which is nonetheless Gaussian in profile.
 We have checked that for the parameters used in \cite{BS}, the variation in intensity over the size of the system is negligible.
 It would be possible to simulate the case of a position-dependent confining potential (corresponding to a less well-expanded laser beam), but we have not modelled this directly yet.
 The interesting aspect of this idea is that the potential scatterers are created via the SLM from the same repulsive beam, and in this scenario, their height would also vary throughout the system.
 While this variation would not be random, it is quite likely that it would have a noticeable effect on the dynamics.

 Next, to enter the 2D regime, one usually loads the atoms into a 2D trap from a 3D one where the BEC is initially prepared, which is precisely what was done in \cite{BS}.
 The aspect ratio of the 2D trap in this experiment is superb: 800-to-1 in the horizontal-to-vertical directions, suggesting that the trap is very shallow in the plane and very deep vertically.
 Under these circumstances, it would seem reasonable to reduce the description to a 2D one, and leave out the harmonic confinement in the plane all together.
 However, computing the 2D trap harmonic potential and comparing it to the atomic energies used in the experiment, we see that the 2D trap cannot be safely neglected.
-Its depth, while small, is comparable to atomic energies, and the length-scale on which it varies to the size of the dumbbell.
+Its depth, while small, is comparable to atomic energies, and the length-scale on which it varies is similar to the size of the dumbbell.
 It influences the motion of the atoms, and placing its centre in the correct position in simulations is certainly desirable.
 As far as we are able to determine, the vertical confinement is indeed so tight that one may safely reduce the dimensionality of the system to 2D and leave the vertical direction out.

 This completes our discussion of the minor features relevant to the experiment \cite{BS}.
 We now move on to consider two more-general, important physical mechanisms: acceleration and interactions are believed to weaken or even destroy localisation, but concrete, direct tests and understanding of the observed effects are an on-going effort in the literature.
-With the infrastructure built up so far in this article, we are easily able to fill this knowledge gap.
+With the infrastructure built up so far in this article, we can try to fill this knowledge gap.